 We depend on diverse voices in STEM fields to drive innovation and solve the issues currently facing the nuclear industry.
 When we help to raise up historically underrepresented demographics in STEM education and careers, everybody benefits.

 Our mission is to transform nuclear technology for the betterment of humanity.
 Supporting a culture of inclusively and diversity is crucial to our ability to continuously innovate and push the boundaries of what is possible.
 As of today, people of color make up 33% of science and engineering careers in the US; women make up 28%.
 Only 10% of all K-12 schools nationwide teach computer science classes.
 Phoenix is proud to support Wisconsin organizations such as Maydm, which offers middle school and high school learning and mentorship programs that help students from underrepresented backgrounds master programming languages and STEM software tools, dip their toes into STEM careers, and forge connections with industry professionals.

-Being a part of Phoenix means being a part of something bigger than yourself—and a valued member of a closely knit organization, working alongside people who are the best in the world at what they do.
-Phoenix is a fast-growing business, always on the lookout for new talent and opportunities to nurture young people looking to begin their careers in nuclear engineering.
+Being a part of SHINE means being a part of something bigger than yourself—and a valued member of a closely knit organization, working alongside people who are the best in the world at what they do.
+SHINE is always on the lookout for new talent and opportunities to nurture young people looking to begin their careers in nuclear engineering.

 Follow the links below to learn more about our open positions and internship opportunities:

-Learn more about local programs and events sponsored by Phoenix, upcoming networking and professional developing events, and volunteer work being done by Phoenix’s team.
+Learn more about local programs and events sponsored by us, upcoming networking and professional developing events, and volunteer work being done by our team.